xin-peng/Virtual_reality_env_SHM/README.md

 ```
 - Enable AirSim as a plugin for Unreal Engine
 1. Open a Unreal Engine project and create a C++ class.
 2. Close the project and change the project file xx.uproject with an editor, including adding "AdditionalDependencies": ["AirSim"] to "Modules" and adding {"Name":"AirSim","Enabled":true} to "Plugins".
+Please refer to [an example uproject](https://github.com/xin-peng/Virtual_reality_env_SHM/blob/main/example.uproject) for details.
 3. Reopen the project, changing game mode to AirSim, and click play.
 - Change drone sensor types and parameter by changing Documents/AirSim/settings.json.
 There is one example of settings.json, which represents a drone with lidar, IMU, camera, and GPS.
 - Set up the environment variables for ROS